- I am a current NJIT student who currently does not live on campus, what is the possibility of me receiving a housing assignment?

 If you want to live on campus and agree to the terms and conditions of the contract, submit your housing application and contract when they become available in January.
 You will participate with current on campus residents in the online room selection process in February.
 You will be sent information on how to select your room once you apply online.

-You will receive a conformation letter and information titled "Residence Life at NJIT" (PDF).
-This information should answer many of your questions about living on campus.
-If you have questions after reviewing the material, please email or call us.
+You will receive a conformation letter via your NJIT email account.
+If you have any questions after reviewing your confirmation letter please email or call us.

 We are unable to guarantee housing for the entire time you are at NJIT.